GP-012 Design, redesign and development

 - Formative evaluation of the application

 - How.
-All the process and activities are described in the SF14.01_Software Development Plan
+All the process and activities are described in the T-012-023 Software Development Plan.

 - When.
-Start after Product Design Phase 1, once the product requirements have been clearly identified and SRs begins to be produced.
+Start after Software Design Phase 2, once the product requirements have been clearly identified and SRS begins to be produced.

 - Records.
 T-012-024 Software Candidate Release Phase 3 Checklist.
 This record corresponding of a Release Candidate package, ready to be verified by the Software Testing Team.